 As a first step, consider following these groups:

-- Podcast Community to have real conversation and ask questions peer to peer
+- Podcast Community to have real conversations and ask questions peer-to-peer

 - the official group of Podcast Movement’s past, present and future attendees